trusted-programming/curs/README.md

 `curs` infers the necessity of `unsafe` keywords without the need of recompiling. `curs` trains a [microsoft/codebert](https://github.com/microsoft/CodeBERT) based model and take advantage of bert's strong reasoning capability to inference the necessity of `unsafe`.

-`curs` support three forms of runtime environment including on `Rust curs`, `Python curs`, `Pypi curs`.

-## `Performance`
+## Performance

-It costs 2.06s and 2.90s on average for `Rust curs` inferencing one rust file on Intel I7-12700K CPU and NVIDIA 3080 12GB GPU, seperately.
+It costs 2.06s and 2.90s on average for `curs` inferencing one rust file on Intel I7-12700K CPU and NVIDIA 3080 12GB GPU, seperately.

-`Rust curs` achieves up to 6.58X and 13.04X performance speedup over `Python curs` for GPU and CPU, seperately.
+`curs` written in Rust achieves up to 6.58X and 13.04X performance speedup over `curs` written in Python language for GPU and CPU, seperately.
 ![Inference speedup](./Img/speedup.png)
 <center>Inference speedup of Rust curs over Python curs</center>

-## `Rust curs`
+## Installation
-### Runtime dependencies for rust curs
+### Runtime dependencies for curs
 ```bash
 sudo apt install build-essential cmake pkg-config libssl-dev wget zip git
 ```